galamo/91/async/products/readme.md

 1. Create Form - `Create new car`
 2. Clicking the button - `create new car` will send a POST request with the relevant payload
+3. Print a message on success or failure